 1. Purpose.
-This Order establishes a basic set of SOPs that will frame the C2 effort in the MCIEAST-MCB CAMLEJ EOC during a serious emergency.
-This Order coordinates staff action by establishing basic relationships, responsibilities, and procedures regarding primarily the establishment of, and flow of information through, the EOC.
-Additionally, this Order provides basic guidance which will be useful to MCIEAST-MCB CAMLEJ component installations as they develop and refine their own local installation EOCs.
+This Order establishes procedures that support the C2 effort in the MCIEAST-MCB CAMLEJ EOC during emergencies.
+This Order coordinates staff action by establishing basic relationships, responsibilities, and procedures regarding the establishment of, and flow of information through, the EOC.
+Additionally, this Order provides basic guidance, which will be useful to MCIEAST component installations as they develop and refine their own local installation EOC procedures.
 This SOP is a single reference document to provide organizational and procedural information for the MCIEAST-MCB CAMLEJ EOC.

-2. Concept of C2 During Emergencies
+2. Concept of C2 during Emergencies

-- a.
+a.
 In the case of emergencies that are anticipated such as tropical cyclones, the C2 system (normally an EOC) is activated prior to the emergency.
-This is done to allow the command to supervise and coordinate preparations and to conduct any storm-specific planning that may be deemed necessary.
-Activation circumstances are normally described in an order which clearly specifies when and in which configuration the C2 facilities are activated.
-Once the emergency occurs, the already-established C2 mechanism is in place to supervise response and recovery operations without the necessity to assemble a team during or immediately after the emergency. - b.
-In the case of an unanticipated emergency, and in accordance with the National Incident Management System (NIMS) and Incident Command System (ICS), Incident Command (IC) is established by the initial, first responder onscene, and thereafter, expands as appropriate for the circumstances, from the ground up.
+Early activation allows the command to supervise and coordinate preparations and to conduct any storm specific planning deemed necessary.
+In the case of tropical cyclones, activation circumstances are described in reference (a).
+Once the emergency occurs, the already established C2 and control mechanism is in place to supervise response and recovery operations without the necessity to assemble a team during or immediately after the emergency.

+b.
+In the case of an unanticipated emergency, and in accordance with the National Incident Management System (NIMS) and Incident Command System (ICS), Incident Command (IC) is established by the initial, first responder on scene, and thereafter, expands as appropriate for the circumstances from the ground up.
 The IC is responsible for designing and leading the on-scene tactical effort to address the incident.
+The IC draws initial support from the installations 911 dispatcher and reports to the installation commander via their normal daily chain of command.
+That commander, in turn, reports to the CG MCIEAST-MCB CAMLEJ as appropriate under the given circumstances.
+During normal working hours the EOC should be included in all notifications.
+During after hours the CDO should be notified and any EOC activation can be determined.

-Initially, the ICs are supported by the installation's 911 dispatcher, and then reports via their emergency responder/public safety chain, ultimately to the installation Commanding Officer (CO).
-The installation CO (and his G-3/S-3) in turn, reports to MCIEAST-MCB CAMLEJ, as appropriate, under the given circumstances. - c.
-In the event that the incident expands significantly in size or complexity, the IC may transfer on-scene command to a more experienced or qualified emergency responder and an Incident Command Post (ICP) (of the ICS model) may be established to assist the IC in performing his tasks as the on-scene leader.
-Additionally, if warranted by the circumstances of the emergency, the IC may be joined by senior personnel from other emergency response disciplines or jurisdictions to create a unified command (UC).
-At any point, an installation's CG or CO may activate the installation's EOC in order to provide a higher level of support, oversight, and coordination to the ICs than is possible from the 911 dispatcher. - d.
-EOCs are a component of both the MCIEAST-MCB CAMLEJ and individual ICPs and are established to enable the Commanders to exercise crossfunctional C2 over resources, support an IC, and to coordinate the installation's actions with those of the major tenant commands and civilian authorities. - e.
+c.
+If the incident expands significantly in size or complexity the onscene IC may transfer command to a more experienced or qualified emergency responder and an Incident Command Post (ICP), (of the ICS model) may be established to assist the IC to perform tasks as the on-scene tactical leader.
+When warranted by the circumstances, the IC may be joined by senior personnel from other emergency response disciplines or jurisdictions to create a unified command (UC).
+At any point, an Installations' Commander may choose to fully activate the installations EOC in order to provide a higher level of support, oversight, and coordination to the IC than is possible from the 911 dispatcher.

+d.
+Installation EOCs are components of both the regional and local C2 structure and are established to enable the Commanders to exercise cross functional C2 over resources, support an IC, and to coordinate the Installations actions with those of the major tenant commands and civilian authorities.

+e.
 In addition to providing support to an IC or UC, the EOC may also serve as an Area Command to facilitate a Commander's larger emergency management effort.
-This larger effort may include changes in the Force Protection (FP) or Destructive Weather Condition, Defense Support to Civilian Authorities, supporting other military installations, or managing multiple incident sites.
+This larger effort may include changes in the Force Protection or Destructive Weather Condition, Defense Support to Civilian Authorities or other military installations, or the management of multiple incident sites simultaneously.

+3. Marine Corps Installations Command (MCICOM) Common Operating Picture